Municue

 applicant

-Dallas Area Rapid Transit seeks approval to replat a 2.1999-acre tract in City Block 53/3034 into a single lot between Sabine Street and Fifth Street west of Jefferson Boulevard, with staff recommending approval subject to conditions.
+Dallas Area Rapid Transit has applied to replat 2.1999 acres in City Block 53/3034 to create one lot between Sabine Street and Fifth Street, west of Jefferson Boulevard, with staff recommending approval subject to conditions.

 …Sabine Street and Fifth Street, west of Jefferson Boulevard.
 Applicant/Owner: Dallas Area Rapid Transit Surveyor: Raymond L. Goodson Jr. Inc. Application Filed: March 13, 2026.…